luanacarolinareis/luanacarolinareis/README.md

 - 🔭 I’m currently working on **a Java project**

-- 🌱 I’m currently learning **Java, Python with Numpy, Assembly for MIPS**
+- 🌱 I’m currently learning **Java, Python with Numpy, Assembly for MIPS (and other things in my free time...)**

 - 🤝 I’m looking for help with **Web Development and Cybersecurity Introduction**